 - Add the veggie broth and coconut milk, stir well and cover.
 Cook until the veggies are tender, about 10 minutes.

-- Then, using a immersion blender, blend some of the soup while leaving lots of pieces intact.
+- Then, using an immersion blender, blend some of the soup while leaving lots of pieces intact.
 You can also transfer some of the soup (about 3 cups) to a blender, blend to smooth and transfer back to the pot.
+But this is optional, you don't have to blend the soup!

 Video